pefferie/WP8_RedBear_BLEMini/README.md

 # WP8_RedBear_BLEMini
-Example code to connect and send messages from a Windows Phone 8.1 Silverlight app to the RedBear BLE Mini (Biscuit)
+Example code to connect, send and receive messages between a Windows Phone 8.1 Silverlight app and the RedBear BLE Mini (Biscuit) or RedBear BLE Shield